As'ad Pasha al-Azm: Death

 After being deposed, As'ad Pasha was assigned to Aleppo Eyalet and a month after, was appointed Governor of Egypt.
 In late 1757, the Hajj pilgrim caravan was annihilated.
 The Ottomans accused As'ad Pasha of inciting the Bedouin to attack the caravan in response to his deposition earlier that year.
 Consequently, Grand Vizier Raghib Pasha ordered As'ad Pasha's execution.
-As'ad Pasha was executed in March 1758 aboard a ship ostensibly transporting him to Crete where would live in exile.
+There are different stories about his death.
+One story is that As'ad Pasha was executed in March 1758 aboard a ship ostensibly transporting him to Crete where would live in exile.
+However, there is a tomb in Ankara known in Turkish as the Azimi (İsmail Paşazade Hacı Esad) Türbesi which is his likely resting place given the matching names - his and his father's - and the inscription on the tombstone which states that he was the Haj Emir for 14 years.
+The year of his death on the tombstone reads 1171 which is likely to be in the Hijri year, corresponding to 1757 in the Gregorian calendar.
+According to the Encyclopedia of Islam of the Turkey Religious Foundation, he was appointed governor of Aleppo on January 21, 1757.
+On September 25, 1757, he was appointed governor of Sivas and exiled to Ruse, Bulgaria in the same year.
+As'ad Pasha's exile, first to Sivas and then to Ruse, appears to be related to the Bedouin attack in September 1757, which resulted in the deaths of 20,000 pilgrims, including the sultan's sister.
+As'ad Pasha, who had arrived in Ankara en route to Ruse, was executed there.
+According to this account, his head was taken to Istanbul and buried in the Tunusbağı cemetery in Üsküdar.
 A Georgian mamluk (slave soldier) of As'ad Pasha, Uthman Pasha al-Kurji, then led Ottoman authorities to the whereabouts of his master's treasures and was rewarded with the governorship of Damascus in 1760.